SteveBarnett/Remixing/_thinking/zen/ten-fields-of-zen-field-7-opening-your-heart-self-acceptance-and-non-separation.md

 - This shifts your attention from insufficiency to the possibility of gratitude.
 - If you can manage to cultivate the Brahmaviharas toward the people in your life, it helps you recognize that they are on their own path and their life doesn’t center around you.
 - their less-than-ideal behavior arises because of their own struggles, not because they don’t care about or respect you.
-- Open Heart maximizes your ability to respond appropriately and compassionately.This gives you a chance to uncover the false view(s) that are giving rise to Dukkha – probably in the form of expectations about how people should behave**
+- Open Heart maximizes your ability to respond appropriately and compassionately.
+This gives you a chance to uncover the false view(s) that are giving rise to Dukkha – probably in the form of expectations about how people should behave.

 ## Raw highlights